mlandukid/Entrostat-Test/README.md

 - Rate Limiting: Implemented to prevent abuse by limiting the number of OTP requests per hour and the number of resends.

+- Hashing OTPs: OTPs are hashed before being stored in Redis to enhance security.
+Hashing ensures that even if someone gains access to the Redis database, the OTPs cannot be easily retrieved.

 ## Improvements

 - Enhanced Security: Implement measures such as encryption for sensitive data and more sophisticated rate-limiting mechanisms.